jmhuie/SlicerBiomech/README.md

 - Material Normalization: Material normalized values are indicated with "MatNorm"

 - Length Normalization: Length normalized values are indicated with "LenNorm"

+# Frequently Asked Questions

+**Q:** My volume has anisotropic voxels, can I use it in Segment Geometry?

+**A:** Currently, Segment Geometry cannot handle transformed volumes and segment with anisotropic voxels

+**Q:** I got an error that says ""Attempted to compute on a slice with no segment.
+Check for empty slices".
+What does that mean?

+**A:** It means there is a break in your segment, where some slices don't contain any pixels.
+Often this is caused by floating pixels that are not part of the structure.
+Make sure that your segment is one connected structure.

 # Funding Acknowledgement